tarwn/lessthandot-hugo/blogs/content/posts/2010-05-13-generating-dataset-definition-for-asp-ne.md

   <img src="/wp-content/uploads/blogs/WebDev/generating-report-definition-for-asp-net/ReportDataSetDefinitionGenerator.PNG" alt="" title="" width="671" height="335" />
 </div>

 And it would generate the output shown above in a file in /Output, all ready to paste into your .rdl(c) file.
-I&#8217;ve used this for 2008 .rdlc files (which correspond to 2005 .rdl files), not sure if there were any changes to DataSet definitions that would prevent this from being used with 2008 .rdl&#8217;s.
+I've used this for 2008 .rdlc files (which correspond to 2005 .rdl files), not sure if there were any changes to DataSet definitions that would prevent this from being used with 2008 .rdl's.

-I&#8217;m sure this could be made more fully featured but we don&#8217;t really create that many new reports so for now it does what we need to streamline the process just fine.
+I'm sure this could be made more fully featured but we don't really create that many new reports so for now it does what we need to streamline the process just fine.

  [1]: http://msdn.microsoft.com/en-us/library/0kct2kw6%28vs.71%29.aspx